lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 <a name="Ex3Task2"></a>
 #### Task 2 - Adding the linked services ####

 In this task, you'll create the linked services.
+Linked Services are essentially connections to data sources and destinations.
+At the end of this task you will have created the following linked services:
+- Azure Storage
+- HDInsight
+- Azure Data Warehouse

 1. In the *Data Factory* blade, click **Author and deploy** tile to launch the *Editor* for the data factory.